-HRA has previously proposed that judicial vacancy announcements and application forms be published on the website of the Council, as well as the applications of candidates, or at least the names of candidates, to enable the public to call attention to the false representation of data in an application or other sort of unworthiness of a candidate for judicial function.
+Has previously proposed that judicial vacancy announcements and application forms be published on the website of the Council, as well asthe applications of candidates, or at least the names of candidates, to enable the public to call attention to the false representation of data in an application or other sort of unworthiness of a candidate for judicial function.

 Rules of Procedure of the Judicial Council (Art.
 29, para 3) now provide that vacancies for judges and court presidents are posted on the courts website www.sudovi.me.
-According to data from this website on 1 June 2012, of a total of six judicial vacancies announced in 2011, four vacancy announcements were published, while in 2012 two were announced and both were published.
+According to data from thiswebsite on 1 June 2012, of a total of six judicial vacancies announced in 2011, four vacancy announcements were published, while in 2012 two were announced and both were published.
 The website also publishes application forms.

 However, data on persons who have applied for the position had not been published until this year.
-The decisions now list the names of all candidates, and earlier only the initials of the candidates who had applied were published.
-Such
+The decisions now list the names of all candidates, andearlier only the initials of the candidates who had applied were published.
+Such practice did not contribute to the transparency of the process of appointment of judges.